 The Mathematical and Scientific Literacy component of the core is designed to develop mathematical and scientific knowledge and understanding.
-The Mathematical and Scientific Literacy curriculum required of all Faulkner students promotes the development of literacy in mathematical and scientific knowledge, skills, and dispositions.

-Mathematical and Scientific Literacy curriculum consists of lower level requirements addressing mathematics, natural sciences and physical sciences.
-The lower level requirements consist of a mathematics course, a natural science course with lab, a physical science course with lab and a science laboratory course.
-The specific mathematics, natural sciences, and physical sciences courses will vary by degree program.
-The mathematics requirement consists of Finite Mathematics (MH 1338), Pre-calculus Algebra (MH 1340) or Calculus I (MH 1451).
-For the natural science requirement, students select a course in biology based on their degree plan.
-For the physical science requirement, students select a course in chemistry, physics or physical science based on their degree plan.
-For the science laboratory requirements, students select the companion courses to the natural science and physical science courses on their degree plan.
+This curriculum required of all Faulkner students promotes the development of literacy in mathematical and scientific knowledge, skills, and dispositions.
+Mathematical and Scientific Literacy curriculum consists of lower level requirements addressing mathematics, natural sciences, and physical sciences.
+The lower level requirements consist of a mathematics course, and a natural science or physical science course, with the accompanying laboratory counterpart.
+The specific mathematics, natural sciences, or physical sciences courses will vary by degree program.